GenericMappingTools/gmt/doc/rst/source/batch.rst

 access to the information in *batch_init* while the job script in addition has access to the job-specific parameter file.
 Using the **-Q** option will just produce these scripts which you can then examine.
 **Note**: The *mainscript* is duplicated per job and each copy is run simultaneously on all available cores.
-Multi-treaded GMT modules will therefore be limited to a single core as well.
+Multi-treaded GMT modules will therefore be limited to a single core.
 Because we do not know how many products each batch job makes, we make each job create a unique file when it is done.
-Checkint for these files is how **batch** learns that a particular job has completed.
+Checking for these files is how **batch** learns that a particular job has completed.

-Hints for Movie Makers
+Hints for Batch Makers
 ----------------------

 Composing batch jobs is relatively simple but you have to think in terms of variables.